TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

       - Clearly visible to the seated driver in bright sunlight [1]

       - Clearly marked with the lettering “BMS” [1]
+      -
+#### Accumulator Voltage EV.7.4  [1]

+- The BMS shall measure the cell voltage of each cell When single cells are directly connected in parallel, only one voltage measurement is needed EV.7.4.1 [1]

+- Cell Voltage levels shall stay inside the allowed minimum and maximum cell voltage levels stated in the cell data sheet.
+Measurement accuracy shall be considered.
+EV.7.4.2 [1]
+- All voltage sense wires to the BMS shall meet one of EV.7.4.3:  [1]

+- Have Overcurrent Protection EV.7.4.4 below  [1]

+- Meet requirements for no Overcurrent Protection listed in EV.7.4.5 below  [1]

+- When used, Overcurrent Protection for the BMS voltage sense wires shall meet the two EV.7.4.4:  [1]

+- The Overcurrent Protection shall occur in the conductor, wire or PCB trace which is directly connected to the cell tab.
+[1]

+- The voltage rating of the Overcurrent Protection shall be equal to or higher than the maximum segment voltage  [1]

+- Overcurrent Protection is not required on a voltage sense wire if all three conditions are met EV.7.4.5:  [1]

+   - BMS is a distributed BMS system (one cell measurement per board) [1]

+   - Sense wire length is less than 25 mm  [1]

+   - BMS board has Overcurrent Protection [1]

+#### Accumulator Temperature EV.7.5 [11]

+- The BMS shall measure the temperatures of critical points of the Accumulator EV.7.5.1 [1]

+- Temperatures (considering measurement accuracy) shall stay below the lower of the two EV.7.5.2:  [1]

+     - The maximum cell temperature limit stated in the cell data sheet  [1]

+     - 60°C [1]

+- Cell temperatures shall be measured at the negative terminal of the respective cell EV.7.5.3 [1]

+- The temperature sensor used shall be in direct contact with one of EV.7.5.4:  [1]

+     - The negative terminal itself  [1]

+     - The negative terminal busbar less than 10 mm away from the spot weld or clamping source on the negative cell terminal [1]

+- For lithium based cells, EV.7.5.5:  [1]

+   - The temperature of a minimum of 20% of the cells shall be monitored by the BMS  [1]

+   - The monitored cells shall be equally distributed inside the Accumulator Container(s) The temperature of each cell should be monitored [1]

+   - Multiple cells may be monitored with one temperature sensor, if EV.7.5 is met for all cells sensed by the sensor.
+EV.7.5.6 [1]

+- Cell balancing is not permitted when the Shutdown Circuit is Open ( EV.7.2, EV.8.4 ) EV.7.3.3[1]

 ### Constraints